mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 AWS Client VPN supports several [authentication methods](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html) , including mutual authentication (certificate-based), SAML, Active Directory (AD), or a combination of SAML/AD with certificates.
 For our setup, we’re choosing **certificate-based mutual authentication only**.

 The reasons for this choice are:
-- **Headless access**: I want the ability to connect to the VPN without a GUI—for example, from environments like GitHub Codespaces.
+- **Headless access**: I want the ability to connect to the VPN without a GUI, for example, from environments like GitHub Codespaces.
 SAML requires a browser-based login flow, which doesn’t work well in headless or automated contexts.

 - **Reusable CA foundation**: I plan to build on this (CA) for other identity and authentication use cases down the line, such as [AWS IAM Roles Anywhere](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/introduction.html)